A command-line client for the Hound source code search engine.

 pip install pyhound

-pyhound aims to output search results in the manner of grep and hence implement some (but definitely not all) of its options.
+pyhound aims to output search results in the manner of grep and hence implements some (but definitely not all) of its options.

 The main feature of pyhound is its --help argument:

-usage: pyhound [-h] [--version] [--endpoint URL] [--repos REPOSITORY_LIST] [--exclude-repos REPOSITORY_LIST] [--path FILE_PATH_PATTERN] [-A NUM] [-B NUM] [-C NUM] [--color [WHEN]] [-i] [-n] PATTERN A command-line client for Hound. positional arguments: PATTERN The regular expression to search. optional arguments: -h, --help show this help message and exit --version show program's version number and exit --endpoint URL Host and port of the Hound server.
+usage: pyhound [-h] [--version] [--endpoint URL] [--repos REPOSITORY_LIST] [--exclude-repos REPOSITORY_LIST] [--path FILE_PATH_PATTERN] [-A NUM] [-B NUM] [-C NUM] [--color [WHEN]] [-i] [-n] [--line-max-length LINE_MAX_LENGTH] PATTERN A command-line client for Hound. positional arguments: PATTERN The regular expression to search. optional arguments: -h, --help show this help message and exit --version show program's version number and exit --endpoint URL Host and port of the Hound server.
 You may also set a HOUND_ENDPOINT environment variable.
 Default: http://localhost:6080/ --repos REPOSITORY_LIST A comma-separated list of repositories to search in.
 Default: all. --exclude-repos REPOSITORY_LIST A comma-separated list of repositories to exclude. --path FILE_PATH_PATTERN A pattern to match against the path of candidate files. -A NUM, --after-context NUM Print NUM lines of trailing context after matching lines.
 Cannot be used with -C. -B NUM, --before-context NUM Print NUM lines of leading context before matching lines.
 Cannot be used with -C. -C NUM, --context NUM Print NUM lines of output context.
 Cannot be used with -A or -B. --color [WHEN], --colour [WHEN] Surround the matched (non-empty) strings, file names, line numbers and separators (for fields and groups of context lines) with escape sequences to display them in color on the terminal.
-WHEN may be "never", "always" or "auto". -i, --ignore-case Ignore case distinctions in both the PATTERN and the input files. -n, --line-number Prefix each line of output with the 1-based line number within its input file.
+WHEN may be "never", "always" or "auto". -i, --ignore-case Ignore case distinctions in both the PATTERN and the input files. -n, --line-number Prefix each line of output with the 1-based line number within its input file. --line-max-length LINE_MAX_LENGTH If given, don't show matching lines if they are longer than requested.

 I must apologize.
 It’s the first time I write a Python package that starts with “py”.
-I thought I could resist a few years more.
+I thought I could resist a few more years.
 How naive of me…

 Well, first things first: thanks to the developers of Hound. :)